 Measuring your progress is important and there are other ways to track.
+Scales are only one tool, and may not be the best choice for everyone.
 Some people prefer to use how their clothes fit, or keep a record of body measurements each month.
 The Progress section in the Nutracheck App and website lets you track 12 measures as well as weight.
 Use what motivates you the most.

 See how you measure up here:

 Place one end of the tape measure on the fullest part of your bust/chest, wrap it under your armpits, around your shoulder blades, and back to the starting point.